Assignments & Assessments

 - Final Assignments & Reflections: When final assignments are due early in the last week of the course (e.g., Tuesday), there is more time for faculty grading and engaging activities that help students reflect on their own growth, learning, and application.

-- Learn from Other GSC Faculty: Many GSC faculty include iterative assignments, rubrics, and engaging final activities as a way to streamline grading and create a quality learning experience for our students.
+- Learn from Other Faculty: Many of our faculty include iterative assignments, rubrics, and engaging final activities as a way to streamline grading and create a quality learning experience for our students.

-- Work with the Instructional Design (ID) Team: GSC is fortunate to have a group of experts in instructional design who help our faculty evaluate and develop effective course design.
+- Work with the Instructional Design (ID) Team: We are fortunate to have a group of experts in instructional design who help our faculty evaluate and develop effective course design.
 Contact the ID Team Today.